The Next Steps

 - Christendom alumni find jobs easily and are accepted to top grad schools

-- Christendom’s education helps you stay Catholic, gain wisdom, get good friends, find vocation, get a broadened worldview, and get a good job – and hopefully help you get to Heaven
+- Christendom’s education helps you stay Catholic, gain wisdom, get good friends, find a vocation, get a broadened worldview, and get a good job – and hopefully help you get to Heaven

 Extra-Curricular/Study Abroad Activities Presentation Summary

 - Christendom has a very accessible athletic program for many students – high level of competition, yet focus in on being a student first, athlete second.
-Students can even play two varsity sports, without sacrificing the full college experience.
+Students can even potentially play two varsity sports, without sacrificing the full college experience.

 Admissions Process Presentation Summary

-- We are a very customer-friendly office, dedicated to responding to your questions and comments in a very timely fashion – never hesitate to contact us about anything related to applying or attending Christendom College, or even if you have questions about other colleges and how they compare to Christendom.
+- We are a very customer-friendly office, dedicated to responding to your questions and comments in a very timely fashion – never hesitate to contact us about anything related to applying or attending Christendom College, or even if you have questions about other colleges and how they compare to Christendom

-- Admissions Requirements to be Accepted to Christendom College
+- Admissions Requirements to be accepted to Christendom College:

-- Standardized test scores, transcripts, letter of recommendation, and essay
+- Standardized test scores, transcripts, letter of recommendation, and essay.

-- Making a Christendom Education Affordable
+- Making Christendom An Affordable Private College Option

 Importance of a Christendom Education Presentation Summary